fullstackopen-2019/fullstackopen-2019.github.io/src/content/0/en/part0b.md

 ### Loading a page containing JavaScript - revised

-Let's revise what happens when the page https://fullstack-exampleapp.herokuapp.com/notes is opened on the browser.
+Let's review what happens when the page https://fullstack-exampleapp.herokuapp.com/notes is opened on the browser.

 ![](../../images/0/19e.png)